Early Childhood Education

 - Compare and contrast opportunities for children to use language and literacy for authentic purposes in school, home and the community.

-- SLO # 3: Analyze strategies for adapting emergent literacy practices for individual and cultural differences, including second language learners.
+- SLO#3: Analyze strategies for adapting emergent literacy practices for individual and cultural differences, including multilingual learners, asset-based pedagogies, and inclusive approaches that support diverse learners and multilingual children.

 - Assess and propose literature and other learning materials for diverse learners, as well as cultural and linguistic variations among children.